-Laura Friberg is an Ontario-certified teacher with a bachelor’s and master’s degree in neuroscience.
-As a perpetual student, she is currently working on a master’s in counselling psychology and will practice as a psychotherapist upon graduation.
+Laura Friberg is a registered psychotherapist (qualifying) with the College of Registered Psychotherapists of Ontario, and an Ontario-certified teacher with a bachelor’s and master’s degree in neuroscience.
+She is completing her master’s in counselling psychology currently practicing as a student psychotherapist.
 She is an enthusiastic nerd for all things related to brains, science and mental health.

 In addition to her work at the clinic, she is a professor at Algonquin College and a teacher/course developer at Ontario eSecondary School.